May 25, 2018

 Come rain, hail, or drought – the SAS System can produce cattle feed rations to the exact same consistency day in, day out.

-The protected production environment afforded by the SAS System also excludes potentially disease carrying wildlife from encountering 100% disease free livestock.
+The protected production environment afforded by the SAS System also prevents disease carrying wildlife from encountering 100% disease free livestock.
 The strict bio-security status of the SAS System will be explained further under a future post on making bovine agriculture scalable.

-Reducing the impact of price volatility is another key aspect of the SAS System.
+Reducing the impact of commodity price fluctuations is another key aspect of the SAS System.
 This is achieved by developing multiple streams of revenue.

 The SAS System generates income from the sale of: